Kris Sweet: Montreal Alouettes

 On March 6, 2014, it was announced that Sweet had joined the Montreal Alouettes as the team's offensive line coach, reuniting him with head coach Tom Higgins who had first hired him into the CFL in 2007.
 He was with the team for three years under three different head coaches.

 College football (II)

 Sweet returned to the American college ranks in 2018 when he was named the offensive line coach for the Norfolk State Spartans.
 In 2019, he joined the Lyon Scots as the team's offensive coordinator, but his tenure was cut short after he was diagnosed with Non-Hodgkin lymphoma.
 After recovering, he joined the Howard Bison in 2021 to serve as their offensive line coach.

 Toronto Argonauts

 It was announced on January 19, 2022, that Sweet had joined the Toronto Argonauts as their offensive line coach.
 In his first year, the Argonauts won the 109th Grey Cup and Sweet won his second championship.
+In 2024, the Argonauts defeated the Winnipeg Blue Bombers in the 111th Grey Cup and he won his third Grey Cup.

 Personal life

-Sweet and his wife, Kate, have two children, Alexandra and Megan.
+Sweet and his wife, Kate, have two children, Alex and Megan.